Economy of Italy: Tertiary

-In Italy, services represent the most important sector of the economy, both in terms of number of employees (67% of the total) and value added (71%).
+In Italy, services represent the most important sector of the economy, both in terms of number of employees (67% of the total) and value-added (71%).
 Furthermore, the sector is by far the most dynamic: over 51% of the more than 5,000,000 companies operating in Italy today belong to the services sector, and in this sector over 67% of new businesses are born.
 Very important activities in Italy are tourism, trade, services to people and businesses (advanced tertiary).

-In 2006 the main sectoral data are: for trade there are 1,600,000 enterprises, equal to 26% of the Italian entrepreneurial fabric, and over 3,500,000 work units.
+In 2006 the main sectoral data are: for trade, there are 1,600,000 enterprises, equal to 26% of the Italian entrepreneurial fabric, and over 3,500,000 work units.
 Transport, communications, tourism and consumption outside the home, over 582,000 businesses, equal to 9.5% of the entrepreneurial fabric, almost 3,500,000 work units.
 Business services: 630,000 registered companies, equal to 10.3% of the entrepreneurial fabric, over 2,800,000 work units.
 In 2004 the transport sector in Italy generated a turnover of about 119.4 billion euros, employing 935,700 persons in 153,700 enterprises.

 Italian Bourse, based in Milan, is the Italian stock exchange.
-It manages and organises domestic market, regulating procedures for admission and listing of companies and intermediaries and supervising disclosures for listed companies.
+It manages and organises the domestic market, regulating procedures for admission and listing of companies and intermediaries and supervising disclosures for listed companies.
 Following exchange privatisation in 1997, the Italian Bourse was established and became effective on 2 January 1998.
 On 23 June 2007, the Italian Bourse became a subsidiary of the London Stock Exchange Group.
 As of April 2018, overall capitalisation for listed companies on Borsa Italiana was worth €644.3 billion, representing 37.8% of Italian GDP.